-- larger cruise ships.
-This will allow for the berthing of nine of the world's largest class of ships. - introducing the first of its kind twin linear terminals that will offer new efficiencies to cruise lines.
+- Berths: Three new berthing spaces plus the extension of berth 6 to accommodate the new standard of larger cruise ships.
+This will allow for the berthing of nine of the world's largest class of ships. - Cruise Terminals: The plan outlines several options for two to four new cruise terminals, including introducing the first of its kind twin linear terminals that will offer new efficiencies to cruise lines.